tradecloud/tradecloud-docs-api-v2/buyer/receive-goods.md

 There are two ways to send the delivery history to Tradecloud:

-- send the delivery history using the `lines.deliveryHistory` field and updating the order using the `/order` API.
+- by sending the delivery history using the `lines.deliveryHistory` field and updating the order using the `/order` API.
-- send one or more delivery events using the `/api-connector/order/deliveries` API.
+- by sending one or more delivery events using the `/api-connector/order/deliveries` API.

 ### Send the delivery history by resending an order using the `/order` API